Data-Driven Batch Localization and SLAM Using Koopman Linearization: Experiments and Results

 \subsection{Experiment 1: Indoor Navigation with Laser Rangefinder}

 The setup consists of a wheeled robot driving around in a 2D indoor environment, with 17 tubes scattered throughout the space to act as landmarks (see \figref{fig:robot-pic}).
 The robot has an odometer to measure its translational and rotational speed, and uses a laser rangefinder to measure its range to the cylindrical landmarks.
 The groundtruth positions of the robot are recorded using a Vicon motion capture system.
+All data are logged at 10 Hz.
+There are approximately 4 visible landmarks at any given time.
 The robot state, input, landmark position, and measurement are in the same form as in~\eqref{eq:simu-1-defs}, where we adopt the common practice of using interoceptive measurments as inputs in the process model~\cite{probabilistic-robotics}.
 We use the lifting functions given in~\eqref{eq:simu-1-lifts}.

 To empirically evaluate RCKL, we split the entire 20-minute dataset into training data and testing data.
 We use $\nicefrac{5}{6}$ of the trajectories for training, where measurements derived from only 11 of the 17 landmarks are used to train the measurement model.
 We test on the remaining $\nicefrac{1}{6}$ trajectories using measurements derived from only the 6 remaining landmarks.
 We assume that there are no factors such as slippage that would cause the robot to drive differently in one area of the room compared to another, and that the measurements are dependent only on the landmark positions relative to the robot poses.
 Thus, we perform data augmentation by adding translational and rotational transformations of the original training data to the training set.